 Applications from international students are evaluated in the same manner as those of students from the United States.
-However, international students who have not received any degree or diploma in an institution whose official language is English must satisfactorily pass the Test of English as a Foreign Language (TOEFL) exam.
+However, international students whose training has been in a language other than English must satisfactorily pass the Test of English as a Foreign Language (TOEFL) exam.
 This requirement is designed to determine whether students have a sufficient command of English to enable them to pursue their graduate studies effectively.